valery-barysok/json-cycle/README.md

 are replaced with references to the value found by the PATH.
 This will restore cycles. **The object will be mutated**.

-**Note** The eval function is used to locate the values described by a PATH.
+> Note: The eval function is used to locate the values described by a PATH.
 The root object is kept in a $ variable.
 A regular expression is used to assure that the PATH is extremely well formed.
 The regexp contains nested
 * quantifiers.
 That has been known to have extremely bad performance